hariomop12/hariomop12/README.md

 - 💻 Android App Developer
 - 🌱 I’m currently learning about Jetpack Compose And Morder Android Dev.
-(MAD Skills)
 - 👯 I’m Looking to collaborate with other Developers
-- 💬 Ask me about Android Development And System design, Spring Boot, DBMS, CN, OOPS, Design Pattern, MATHS and tech related stuff
+- 💬 Ask me about Android Development And System design, Spring Boot, DBMS, CN, OOPS, Design Pattern, MATHS and tech-related stuff

  <br/>